elabftw/elabdoc/doc/install-oldschool.rst

 * disable `url_fopen`
 * enable opcache
 * configure `open_basedir`
-* use longer session id length (`session.sid_lenght`)
+* use longer session id length (`session.sid_length`)
-* disable unused functions (see the list in the run.sh script)
+* disable unused functions (see the list in the php.ini file)

-Note: these configuration changes will affect all the PHP apps on the server, so you can really only do that if the server is only serving eLabFTW (do you see now why Docker is great? :p).
+Note: it is recommended to have different php-fpm pools for different php apps so eLabFTW configuration will not impact other software.

 Miscellaneous config
 ^^^^^^^^^^^^^^^^^^^^